andrewgazelka/andrewgazelka.github.io/posts/concurrent-rust/models.markdown

 Citing the [Rust Async Book](https://rust-lang.github.io/async-book/01_getting_started/02_why_async.html), there are several concurrency models:

-> - **OS threads** don't require any changes to the programming model, which makes it very easy to express concurrency.
+- **OS threads** don't require any changes to the programming model, which makes it very easy to express concurrency.
 However, synchronizing between threads can be difficult, and the performance overhead is large.
 Thread pools can mitigate some of these costs, but not enough to support massive IO-bound workloads.
-> - **Event-driven programming**, in conjunction with callbacks, can be very performant, but tends to result in a verbose, "non-linear" control flow.
+- **Event-driven programming**, in conjunction with callbacks, can be very performant, but tends to result in a verbose, "non-linear" control flow.
 Data flow and error propagation is often hard to follow.
-> - **Coroutines**, like threads, don't require changes to the programming model, which makes them easy to use.
+- **Coroutines**, like threads, don't require changes to the programming model, which makes them easy to use.
 Like async, they can also support a large number of tasks.
 However, they abstract away low-level details that are important for systems programming and custom runtime implementors.
-> - **The actor model** divides all concurrent computation into units called actors, which communicate through fallible message passing, much like in distributed systems.
+- **The actor model** divides all concurrent computation into units called actors, which communicate through fallible message passing, much like in distributed systems.
 The actor model can be efficiently implemented, but it leaves many practical issues unanswered, such as flow control and retry logic.

-In addition, there is also **green threads** which are like OS threads but implemented at the program level not the kernel (TOOD: correct?) level.

 ## OS Threads